MPs mock harassment claims as #MeToo falls flat in Russia

 Rusova's story is typical in Russia, where sexual harassment is seen as a joke rather than a problem, even as the #MeToo movement sweeps across western countries.

-In an unprecedented recent case, three women publicly accused senior lawmaker Leonid Slutsky of kissing and groping them.
+In an unprecedented recent case, three women publicly accused senior lawmaker Leonid Slutsky of inappropriate conduct.

 They were accused of undermining his career for political reasons and being anti-Russian.